nikosuenderhauf/roboticvisionchallenges/object-detection.md

 ## Challenge Participation and Presentation of Results

-We maintain two evaluation servers on [Codalab](http://www.codalab.org):
+We maintain two evaluation servers on [Codalab](http://www.codalab.org): **Following a major crash on codalab, our challenge servers are unavailable until September 2019.**
    * An [**ongoing evaluation**](https://competitions.codalab.org/competitions/21727) server with a public leaderboard that remains open year-round and can be used to benchmark your algorithm, e.g. for paper submissions.
 It contains a validation dataset, and a test-dev dataset.
    * A [**competition evaluation**](https://competitions.codalab.org/competitions/20940) server that will only be available before competitions we organise at major computer vision and robotics conferences.